PhilAndrew/JumpMicro/README.md

 * Represent meaningful state.
 * Change data infrequently.
-* Neo4J should not be the means by which communication takes place.
+* Neo4J should not be the means by which communication takes place, don't share data between MicroServices via the database.

 ## FAQ: Why not use OSGi Blueprint?